Kotaimen/georest/doc/api_geo.md

 Create a new feature with given geometry, with empty properties.

-Allowed geometry types:

-    Point
-    Linestring
-    Polygon
-    MultiPoint
-    MultiLinestring
-    MultiPolygon
-    GeometryCollection

-Note empty or invalid geometry is not allowed.

 #### Endpoints

     POST /features/geometry
     PUT /features/:key/geometry

-`POST` will create a new feature with a random unique `key` with optional `prefix`, `PUT` will create new feature if it does not exist, otherwise replaces the existing one.
+`POST` create a new feature with a random unique `key` with optional `prefix`.

+`PUT` will create a new feature if it does not exist, otherwise it replaces the existing geometry.

 #### Parameters

 Name      | Type    | Description
 ----------|---------|--------------------
 `:key`    | string  | Key of the new geometry.
-`prefix`  | string  | Optional string to prepend to key when creating a new geometry.
+`prefix`  | string  | Optional string prepend to key when creating a new geometry.
 If `:key` not is provided, default value is `feature.`.

 #### Request